yadhu-tj/learning-log/Logs.md

 - Big data / Data mining with computer Networks TCP/IP are now main theory subject for this SEM

 **Day five Completed ✅**

+# Day 6:(Dec 19, 2025)

+- Sixth day of log entry.
+- Several algorith for DSA has been compeleted.
+- Operational Research with LPP solving Problems there
+- Registered for a new internship in AICTEE.

+**Day six Completed ✅**